testcontainers/testcontainers-java/docs/index.md

 This project includes a modified class (ScriptUtils) taken from the Spring JDBC project, adapted under the terms of the Apache license.
 Copyright for that class remains with the original authors.

-This project is built on top of the awesome [Spotify docker client library for Java](https://github.com/spotify/docker-client) and was initially inspired by a [gist](https://gist.github.com/mosheeshel/c427b43c36b256731a0b) by Mosche Eschel.
+This project was initially inspired by a [gist](https://gist.github.com/mosheeshel/c427b43c36b256731a0b) by Mosche Eschel.

 ## Contributing